Nyaannn/PokeCOM/README.md

 The main developer is 0605 and me.

 --EXPLINATION--

-Pixelmon loads a fake player for everyone on a server when they join or switch dimensions This can be used with a simple loaded entity checker to get the x,y,z position of a player
+Pixelmon loads a fake player for everyone on a server when they join or switch dimensions

+This can be used with a simple loaded entity checker to get the x,y,z position of a player

+--USAGE--
+1. get js macros
+2. get the jep addon
+3. hope its not patched